texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunging an arrest record under Art.
 55.01(a)-(c) T.C.C.P

-Additionally, a person is only eligible for expunction of arrest records they have not previously been granted in order of expunction of related records and files and where the person submits an affidavit swearing to the fact.
+Additionally, a person is eligible for expunction of arrest records if they have not previously been granted an order to expunge and file, and where the person submits an affidavit swearing to the fact.

 Where a person was convicted of a subsequent offense after their acquittal or is still subject to prosecution for at least one other charge, the court may not order the expunction of files or documents relating to that arrest.